Hemisphere-Project/HPlayer/README.md

 HPlayer is a media player for RaspberryPi controllable with OSC commands.

-The player is build on top of OMXPlayer and OpenFrameworks, it's GPU accelerated and offers OpenGL Shaders and Textures support.
+The player is build on top of OMXPlayer and OpenFrameworks , it's GPU accelerated and offers OpenGL Shaders and Textures support.
+It has been developped under Raspbian Jessie, but it should run properly under other RPi OS.

 It is now capable to play Audio (wav/mp3/aif/ogg) / Video (mp4/mov/avi in h264) / Image (bmp/jpg/jpeg/gif/tiff/png) files.